Yangon City Development Committee: e-Government initiative

 In 2003, YCDC was organized to provide e-Government for Yangon City.
-The main purposes of the city's e-Government program are to provide easy access between the government and the city's citizens via the Internet, to reduce paper usage, to reduce the city budget, to build the city's fiber ring, to provide timely public information, to store public data and to develop and expand G2G, G2C, G2B, and G2E programs.
+The main purposes of the city's e-Government program are to provide seamless access between the government and the city's citizens via the Internet, to reduce paper usage, to reduce the city budget, to build the city's fiber ring, to provide timely public information, to store public data and to develop and expand G2G, G2C, G2B, and G2E programs.

-In January 2013 responsibility for e-Government was divided between the e-Government Administration Committee and the e-Government Processing Committee.
-The e-Government Administration Committee includes the mayor of Yangon City as patron, the secretary of YCDC as chairman, and the other 20 head of departments member.
-The e-Government Working Committee includes the head of public relations and information department as chairman.
+In January 2013 responsibility for e-Government was divided into two Committees;e-Government Administration Committee and e-Government Work Committee.
+The e-Government Administration Committee includes the Deputy-mayor of Yangon City as patron, the secretary of YCDC as chairman, and the other 18 head of departments are as members.At first, e-Government Work Committee Chairman is the head of public relations and information department.
+But Nowadays e-Government Work Committee chairman is the head of Committee Office at 2018 and later.

 Responsibilities

 The YCDC is responsible for the city's: